Where are your programs located?

 How long can people stay at Jerusalem House?

 Jerusalem House runs four permanent housing programs.
 While there is no restriction on duration of residency for the housing we directly provide, if it is determined that a resident is able to live independently, we work with the individual to achieve this goal.
 New Horizons, a temporary housing subsidy assistance program, has a time limit imposed by the funding source of up to five years.

 No, we are not a hospice and do not provide hospice care.
 Residents must be able to live on their own when they come to Jerusalem House.
 Within that guideline, we do try to admit the most medically needy applicants into the program.

 What services does Jerusalem House provide its residents?

 The services provided vary depending on the resident population.
-Jerusalem House strives not to duplicate resources available in the community and partners with many other organizations to provide services.
-Among the services currently offered are tutoring for the children and adults, support groups, substance abuse counseling, and health services.
+Jerusalem House strives not to duplicate resources available in the community and partners with 20+ organizations to provide services.
+Among the services currently offered to our residents are tutoring for the children and adults, support groups, substance abuse counseling, and health services.

 Where is the Jerusalem House HMIS policy posted?